Easiest Country to Get a Digital Nomad Visa – Top Destinations Simplified

 Portugal

-Portugal is a popular tourist destination and a top choice for digital nomads, thanks to its friendly people, mild climate, and the Portugal Temporary Stay Visa tailored for remote workers.
+Portugal is a popular choice thanks to its friendly climate, welcoming people, and the Portugal Temporary Stay Visa tailored for remote workers.
+The blend of lifestyle and infrastructure makes it an attractive option.

 Greece

 Greece offers a unique combination of ancient history and stunning landscapes.
-The country has also introduced a digital nomad visa, enabling remote workers to soak in the Mediterranean lifestyle.
+The country has introduced a digital nomad visa, enabling remote workers to soak in Mediterranean ambience while remaining professionally active.

 Popular Choices Outside Europe